denizsult/take-home-assessment/README.md

 Currently, the project uses mock data.
 However, in real-world applications, I typically use TanStack Query.
 It makes handling API calls significantly easier and provides convenient access to features like caching and refetching.

+I believe it's more appropriate to handle filtering on the backend, so I'm implementing the filtering logic within the mock API.

 # Project Structure
 ```
 src/